 1. Critical features for the admin

-- Subscription plans for vendors: Whether annual or monthly, subscription options are flexible features that may help you increase income.
+- Subscription plans for vendors: Whether annual or monthly, subscription options are flexible features that may help you increase your income.
 The strategies can assist the administrator in increasing revenues by offering suppliers more possibilities to sell.

 - A variety of storefronts: There’s no need to start from scratch because there are worldwide storefronts for nations, sellers, and product categories.
 Create a new storefront for your multi-vendor e-commerce website with the desired language, currency, vendors, and items, then manage them from a single admin interface.